 Setting aside for the moment any concerns about correlation as causality, the assumptions behind agenda-setting theory set a seductive measurement trap for PR.
 In the years since, clip books have given way to sizzle reels and automated online dashboards, but the underlying assumptions remain the same.

 Based simply on the volume of news published about a company, PR could claim success in driving awareness with consumers.
 Taken further, the tonality of the news coverage became a proxy for influence of the media on people's perceptions and behaviors.

 What's the rub?

 Well for one thing, news volume has always overstated actual exposure to news.
 As we've discussed, content analysis assumes that every story in every newspaper is read by every subscriber, and every segment of the nightly newscast is seen by every viewer.
 Not true.

-Beyond actual reach, content data cannot measure consumer recall.
+Why?
+Even if volume and tonality were proxies for reach and resonance of news -- and they aren't -- content data cannot measure consumer recall.
 In some cases, news has long-tail recall that can extend for weeks, months, and in extreme cases, years.
-I tracked one story with a half-life of more than a decade among consumers.
+I tracked one story with a half-life of more than a decade among consumers

 As a result, to the extent PR relied on news volume and tonality to gauge success, business communications was boxed in.
 PR can issue press releases, but cannot control the press.

 Years ago, I talked through these media measurement challenges with one of the leading PR researchers, a top executive at a global PR agency.
 At the end of the conversation, I asked him why continue to hold out content measurement as a proxy for the reach and influence of news.
 Why set the trap?